navpil/navpil.github.io/art/power-cult-eng.md

 3. It was us, but we hit military facilities
 4. We did not hit the military objects, but “Where were you for eight years while the Donbass was bombed?”

-Many times during Russian invasion into Ukraine russians went through the four above-mentioned stages.
+Many times during Russian invasion into Ukraine Russians went through the four above-mentioned stages.
 For instance Mariupol theatre.

 Russia is so soaked in lies that appearance is more important to it than reality.
 Almost all areas of life are divided into sales and internal.
-- Russian athletes are cool, but Russians don't play sports
+- Russian athletes are cool, but the Russians don't play sports
-- Russian artists are cool, but Russians most often drink vodka and don't care
+- Russian artists are cool, but the Russians most often drink vodka and don't care
 - Russian scientists may be cool, but Russian engineers cannot explain what a logarithm is

 The whole myth of Great Russian Culture is because they can sell what is cool, but they don't practice it themselves.
-How do you think - what percentage of russians actually like ballet and read Lev Tolstoy's "War and Peace"?
+How do you think - what percentage of Russians actually like ballet and read Lev Tolstoy's "War and Peace"?

-I will complete this section with typical russian sayings:
+I will complete this section with typical Russian sayings:

 > Life is bad without a person to fool (без лоха и жизнь плоха)
 > You don't fool - you don't survive (не наебешь - не проживешь)